- Full time undergraduate students

 - Books and supplies (this is covered by financial aid)

-- Loss of parent income due to COVID-19 (please contact financial aid for questions, or see the financial aid change in circumstance process)
+- Loss of parent income due to COVID-19 (please contact the Financial Aid Office for questions, or see the financial aid change in circumstance process)

 - Medical expenses of a family member (not the student – please see financial aid change in circumstance process)